ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 #### Guidelines for the Co-pilot Reviewers

-Each group will be assigned **roughly 1 paper summaries** within 2 days after class presentation.
+Each group will be assigned **roughly 1 summary for "required" paper in a single topic** within 2 days after class presentation.

 Each summary should address the following questions in **2-3 pages** with sufficient detail: